-Type of resource Server Type A Server Type B No. of clients No. of clients Single user 2 processors 1 processor 1 - 10 11 - 50 No. of value units assigned 50.15 30.20 20.30 45.00 10.00
+Type of resource Server Type A 2 processors Server Type B 1 processor No. of clients 11 - 50 Single user No. of value units assigned 50.15 30.20 20.30 45.00 10.00

 Value units are multiplied by the number of actual resources in your environment according to the rules defined in the enrollment certificate.
 The value units are then checked against the limit that is also defined in the enrollment certificate.
 This policy enables you to change your environment to suit your needs, without exceeding the value units assigned.